sarthakmishraa/career-crafter/README.md

 💌Referral Message Help -
 Upload your resume text and the job description and the role you're applying for then our tool will write a short referral message for you.

+🎙️Interview Prep Assistant -
+Prepare confidently for your next job interview by entering the job description and your resume.
+Our tool will generate common interview questions tailored to the job, along with suggested answers based on your resume and the job requirements.
+Practice your responses to key questions and feel more prepared on the big day.

 ## Snippets